 - Assist WKU School of Journalism and Broadcasting in outreach/student recruitment events, including those in locations with high numbers of minority students.

-In FY 2014 WKU Public Radio added a Hispanic-American full-time host to their daily broadcast lineup.
+In FY 2014 WKU Public Radio added a Hispanic-American full-time host to its daily broadcast lineup.
 He was hired again as station manager in FY2016.
-The highest student scholarship awarded in our discipline was given to an African-American student in FY 2014 and an African student in FY 2016 and FY 2017
+The highest student scholarship awarded in our discipline was given to an African-American student in FY 2014 and an African student in FY 2016 and FY 2017.
+In FY 2019, WKU Public Radio added an African-American full-time host to its daily broadcast line up.

 Diversity Initiative for 2019